Fay’s Articles

 Addressing Ableism in Tabletop Role-Playing Games: A series that aims to identify ableism in the core content of tabletop role-playing games, including game mechanics and central setting elements.
 There will be brief discussion on the reasons these game elements are a problem.
 However the focus will be on identifying a list of options for ways that participants can alter these games to reduce or remove this ableism.

-Ableist Trope of the Week Series: This series discusses harmful patterns in the representation of disability.
+Ableist Tropes in Storytelling: This series discusses harmful patterns in the representation of disability.
 It is designed to be useful to both writers and game masters.
 One of the unique things about this series is that it doesn’t just describe what the pattern is and why it is a problem, it also focuses on how to know if you are following one of these patterns and what to do differently.

 Podcasting How To: For those situations where it is hard to find all of the steps for doing something in one place, I’ve made my own personal step-by-step guides.
 I’ve decided to make some of these available here in the hope that they will make it easier for others.